exgalcos/exgalcos.github.io/publications.md

 Principal Fitted Component Models in High Dimension.
 _Under revision in Computational Statistics and Data Analysis_.

-Park, H. and Park, J.   A robust false discovery rate controlling procedure using empirical likelihood with a fast algorithm. _Under revision in Journal of Statistical Computation and Simulation_.

 *Kim, J., Park, J. and Park, H. High dimensional discriminant rules with shrinkage estimators of the covariance matrix and mean vector. _Submitted_.

 *Kim, Y.,  Baek, S., Lee, D. and Park, J.  A Group Sequential Procedure to Control FDR for Group Margin and Its Application to GWAS with Linkage Disequilibrium Scores. _Submitted_.

+### Accepted Papers

+Kim, J. and Park, J. Combining dependent $p$-values using heavy tailed distributions and their asymptotic results with applications to genomic data. _Accepted in Statistica Sinica_.
+[Article Link](https://www3.stat.sinica.edu.tw/ss_newpaper/SS-2023-0117_na.pdf)  [supplementary](https://www3.stat.sinica.edu.tw/preprint/supp/2023-0117_supp.pdf)

+Park, H. and Park, J.   A robust false discovery rate controlling procedure using empirical likelihood with a fast algorithm. _Accepted in Journal of Statistical Computation and Simulation_.

 ### _In Preparation_